 It’s fun to see the contrast between the pastel version of this quilt and the brighter, more saturated version using all of the Notting Hill prints.
 (Kits available for this quilt here, here, and here.)

 If you don’t have time to make a full quilt at the moment or are feeling intimidated by the pattern (I promise, it’s much easier than it looks!) try making a practice block into a pillow.
 I’ve loved making pillows for friends.

 I got this vintage Underground (Tube) map at Paper Source years ago, and have been waiting for just the right place to hang it.
 We just finished repainting this bedroom and the map and the quilt look awesome contrasting with the blue accent wall.
 (Color is Gale Force by Sherwin Williams.)

 Here’s one more Union Jack quilt version I made last year, for another contrast.
 Again, I purposely used washed out, vintage-y feeling prints some of which I’d bought on our trip to England almost 7 years ago.
 (It felt good to finally put those prints to use!)
 I framed the flags with a large white border for a low-volume beachy vibe.

-You can find the Regent Street – Union Jack quilt pattern in my shop, available in Paper or downloadable PDF versions.
+You can find the Regent Street – Union Jack quilt pattern in my shop, available in Paper or printable PDF versions.

 Thanks for stopping by!
 I hope your weekend is jolly good. xo